rendall/simple-comment/README.md

 _Simple Comment_ allows visitors to your web pages to leave and read comments.
 It is _truly free_ (as in no cost) and entirely controlled by you from end to end

+## Status

+Nearly there!
+Steps to minimum viable product (MVP):

+### To be done

+- Visitor can post anonymously
+  - Comment includes temporary user
+  - Spam prevention measures
+- Moderator can hold posts for approval
+  - Can change policy
+- Visitor can claim ownership over anonymous posts
+  - Temporary uuid
+- Minimal script to add Simple Comment functionality to any webpage

+### Done!

+- API works entirely as expected
+  - Each endpoint and each verb behaves properly
+  - `Access-Control-Allow-Origin` responds to `.env` variables
+- Authentication and Identification works as expected
+- Anonymous user can create topics
+  - This is useful for pages that do not have topics yet
+  - Restrictions apply:
+    - The `Referer` header and the `topicId` must map properly
+    - The `Origin` must be on the `Access-Control-Allow-Origin` list
+- Setup instructions
+  - Are complicated but work when followed

 ## Features

 - Visitors can read and reply to comments